 Medicare statistical trends in Washington D.C.

-Here are some statistics about Medicare coverage in Washington D.C. in 2016 that may be of interest to you.
-According to a CMS report*:
+Here are some statistics about Medicare coverage in Washington D.C. in 2018 that may be of interest to you.

 - All Medicare beneficiaries in Washington, D.C. have access to at least one Medicare Advantage plan.

-- $18.40 is the lowest monthly premium for a Medicare Prescription Drug Plan.
+- $12.60is the lowest monthly premium for a Medicare Prescription Drug Plan.